MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-json-setup.md

 ---
 # required metadata

-title: JSON formats for IoT Intelligence core insights
+title: Message schema formats for IoT Hub
-description: This topic describes how you should format your IoT JSON messages for use in IoT Intelligence core insights.
+description: This topic describes how you should design your message schema for use in IoT Intelligence.
 author: robinarh
 manager: AnnBe
 ms.date: 04/25/2020